 - School of Planning, Public Policy and Management

 - Department of the History of Art and Architecture

 Heads of Schools

-The new Heads of School will begin July 1 and be involved actively in the transition to the college structure.
+The new Heads of School will be involved actively in the transition to the college structure.
 Their appointments are for an initial term of three years, subject to review.